-Some degrees include a mandatory work placement as a requirement of professional accreditation.
 Some professional experiences or clinical placements are credited to your degree, others not, but all are compulsory.

 The length of an accreditation placement varies according to the requirements of the profession.
-Currently they are:

 There may be some flexibility in duration, depending on the program, e.g. law placements can be undertaken in ‘block’ mode over summer, or one or two days a week during semester.